adconk/r-api-on-serverless/PITCHME.md

 ## Why use Serverless?

-So developers can focus more time on core product with scale performance instead of servers and runtimes.
+More time on core product.
+Less time on servers and runtimes.

 +++
 @title[Limitations]